The staff is headed by the Director, Professor Beverley Glover who is assisted by six heads of department and their teams.

-Professor Beverley Glover - Director
+Professor Beverley Glover, Director

-As Director, Professor Glover has overall responsibility for strategy and leadership in the Garden.
+As Director, Beverley has overall responsibility for strategy and leadership in the Garden.
 This includes developing the Garden’s relationship with other parts of the University, the wider research community, other educational establishments, and the general public.
 Beverley is particularly focused on achieving a balance in meeting the Garden’s main objectives – which are research, teaching, outreach, and the provision of an amenity for the citizens of and visitors to Cambridge.

-Dr Sam Brockington - Curator
+Dr Sam Brockington, Curator

-As Curator of the Garden, Dr Brockington has responsibility for managing the collections.
+As Curator of the Garden, Sam has responsibility for managing the collections.
 These include the living collections, which comprise over 8,000 species, and the Cory Library, which is home to the Garden’s printed collections, including fine antiquarian volumes and early manuscripts.
 Sam’s key areas of responsibility include planning the future direction of the collections, overseeing the sourcing and documentation of new and diverse species, and promoting the use of the collections for research and teaching.

-Sally Petitt - Head of Horticulture
+Sally Petitt, Head of Horticulture

-Head of Learning (post currently vacant)
+Hayley McCulloch, Head of Learning

 - Sally Lee is responsible for our Community and Family activities.